Ultimate Canada: Toronto Ultimate Club

 The Toronto Ultimate Club was founded in 1980.
-It is Canada's oldest ultimate league with teams participating every season, on most days of the week and on various fields (indoor and outdoor) throughout the year.
+It is Canada's oldest ultimate league with teams participating every season, on most days of the week and various fields (indoor and outdoor) throughout the year.
 It is a not-for-profit organization that was incorporated in 1995.
-The club consists of three full-time managers, a strong board of directors which represent the membership, and over 100 volunteers.
+The club consists of three full-time managers, a strong board of directors that represents the membership, and over 100 volunteers.

 London Ultimate Club

 London Ultimate Club (LUC) is a growing league in London, Ontario.
-The club was founded in 1998 and incorporated as a not for profit in 2008.
-The club runs outdoor leagues in the summer and indoor leagues in fall and winter.
+The club was founded in 1998 and incorporated as a not-for-profit in 2008.
+The club runs outdoor leagues in the summer and indoor leagues in the fall and winter.

 Ottawa Carleton Ultimate Association

 Ultimate is popular in Ottawa, Ontario.
-OCUA is currently one of the two largest leagues in Canada (alongside the Vancouver Ultimate League), and for a time was the largest ultimate league in the world—in 2004, there were 354 teams in the summer league and approximately 5000 members.
+OCUA is currently one of the two largest leagues in Canada (alongside the Vancouver Ultimate League), and for a time was the largest ultimate league in the world.
+In 2004, there were 354 teams in the summer league and approximately 5000 members.

 Vancouver Ultimate League

 The Vancouver Ultimate League has around 5300 active members who play throughout the year.
 Its primary focus is recreational play.
-It also hosts clinics and introductory programs for new players, and supports a number of elite club teams who compete in provincial, national and international championships.
+It also hosts clinics and introductory programs for new players and supports several elite club teams that compete in provincial, national and international championships.